sandyzayn/AI_VOICE_BOT/README.md

-Here's a professional README.md file with proper formatting and emojis for your public GitHub repository:

 # 🎤 AI Voice Replacement Frontend Application

 A **simple and elegant** frontend application with AI voice replacement interface, containerized with **Docker** and orchestrated with **Kubernetes**.